 The United States government requires that foreign nationals pay U.S. income taxes on any net income received from rental property.
 If tax returns are not filed in a timely fashion, a tax of 30 percent of the gross rental income may be assessed.
 Even if you’re incurring losses in the early years of your investment and you don’t owe any taxes to the government, you still must file your tax returns in a timely manner or be subject to financial penalty.

 What is FIRPTA?

 FIRPTA refers to the Foreign Investment in Real Property Tax Act of 1980.
 This ruling authorizes the United States to withhold income tax when property is sold, exchanged, gifted, transferred or liquidated by a foreigner.
-The Internal Revenue Service takes 10 percent of the proceeds and the state government will also take a percentage.
+The Internal Revenue Service takes 15% of the sale proceeds.

 Here’s the FIRPTA exceptions:

 If one or more of these circumstances apply, a seller may be exempt from this law: